Magnifique67/LibraryManagementSystem/README.md

     - The system should allow for one or more due date extensions, subject to librarian approval.

 4. **Search Books**
-    - Patrons can search for books by various attributes such as title, author, genre, or publication year.
+    - Patrons can search for books by various attributes such as title, isbn,  publication year.

 ## **Non-Functional Requirements**